Everett Mall: Redevelopment plan

 In March 2024, Everett mayor Cassie Franklin revealed that the redeveloped mall would be renamed The Hub @ Everett upon completion and hinted at the possibility of a "top" entertainment anchor joining the mall, sparking rumors that it was Topgolf; she confirmed the latter the following month in a meeting with mall employees, with Brixton officially filing plans for a 68000 sqft facility that would replace the Burlington/LA Fitness building in late July.
 However, the mall received another major blow in December when national media reported that Party City, which had filed for bankruptcy in January 2023, would close all of its stores by February 2025.
 As part of the company's bankruptcy proceedings that same month, discount retailer Five Below marked its entry into Washington state by taking over at least seven of its leases within the state, including the one at the mall; the new store opened on November 7 alongside the other locations, with a grand opening celebration held the following day.

 During demolition of an exterior wall of the mall on January 16, 2025, a mobile crane collapsed onto the roof and injured two construction workers.
+The mall's interior closed on July 1, 2025.
+A permit filed by Brixton Capital in April 2026 included the addition of a self storage business and an alternate layout that replaced the Topgolf facility with an office building.
+A separate plan was submitted in May for an apartment building with 3,000 units and a clubhouse on the Topgolf site.
+Brixton Capital confirmed their plans to open a Topgolf location at the mall and stated the filing was an alternative configuration.
+The company also announced that Boot Barn and Shake Shack would open at the mall in late 2028.